Injecting Falsehoods: Adversarial Man-in-the-Middle Attacks Undermining Factual Recall in LLMs: Introduction

-To simulate the robustness and security of LLMs, we deploy three different MitM attacks in a closed-book and fact-based QA scenario.
-We argue that performing attacks directly on the LLMs' internal knowledge highlights their incapability to discern between benign and malicious queries in low-risk scenarios.
-This directly translates to ethical concerns around the accountability and transparency of LLMs being employed as question-answering chatbots, especially in high-stakes applications where the end-users rely on these systems to make well-informed decisions.
+We argue that attacking LLMs directly on their internal knowledge highlights their inability to distinguish between benign and malicious queries in low-risk scenarios.
+This directly raises ethical concerns about the accountability and transparency of LLMs used as question-answering chatbots, especially in high-stakes applications where end-users rely on these systems to make well-informed decisions.

 Our contributions to the literature on LLM security and robustness include: